 Each nursing clinical course has a prescribed number of contact hours.
 It is expected that students will complete all nursing clinical course hours.
 Certification to the MBON for the NCLEX requires the MSON to verify that students have met the prescribed hours.
 Absences can prevent students from meeting course objectives and jeopardize their success in the course.
 Nursing clinical absences are non-acceptable.
 Athletes must communicate their schedule to the Assistant Dean in advance so arrangements may be made.
 Students must notify the clinical instructor one (1) hour prior to the start time of the course of an impending absence.
-Students who miss more than one (1) day of clinical of any clinical nursing course, will be administratively withdrawn from the clinical and corresponding theory course.
+Students who miss more than one (1) day of clinical of any clinical nursing course, will be administratively withdrawn from the clinical course.
 Students who miss a day of clinical must make up all hours.
 Failure to do so will result in a failing grade for the clinical course.
-Clinical instructors document and report all student absences to the Simulation Coordinator, the Assistant Dean, Program Chair and Clinical Education Manager.
+Clinical instructors document and report all student absences to clinical absence@udmercy.edu.
 The absence will be placed on the clinical evaluation tool.
 Students who show a pattern of repeated absences across several clinical courses will be required to meet with MSON administration to determine status in the MSON.
 If a student is sent home by the instructor, for any reason, it will count as a clinical absence.